flathub/net.jami.Jami/README.md

 This build is maintained by the following people:

 * Upstream Jami maintainer: @Ilyas-Erdogan.
-* Additional package maintainers: @Idesmi, and @FuchtelJockel.
+* Additional package maintainers: @Idesmi and @FuchtelJockel.
 * Flathub maintainers.

 ## More information